 If your AI tool spend is defensible against these five rules, the rest of the program has space to work.
 If it is not, the renewal is the moment to fix it.

 Before your next AI vendor renewal, ask the three most leveraged AI users you can name which two tools they would pick if it were their decision.
 Not “which tool do you like.”
 Which two would you pick.
-The framing matters, because you are looking for the tools that survive an honest comparison, not the tools that have a small advantage in one demo.
+The framing matters.
+You are looking for the tools that survive an honest comparison, not the tools that have a small advantage in one demo.

 Buy those two.
-Cancel the seats for the tool they did not pick.
-Do not negotiate.
-Do not pilot it for another quarter.
-The data is in your power users, and you just collected it.
+Cancel the seats for the tool they didn’t pick.
+Don’t negotiate with yourself for another quarter.
+The data is in your power users, and the conversation is what collects it.

-If you cannot name three leveraged users, you have a different problem.
+If you can’t name three leveraged users, that’s a different problem.
 Recognizing Leverage is where to start.

 Footnotes